MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 Recognition can be simultaneous and contradictory.

 A fish can recognize food and danger.
-A poker player can recognize confidence and fear.
+A poker player can recognize confidence, fear, and a huge opportunity.
 A fraud system can recognize a valid customer and an account takeover pattern.
 A security system can recognize a normal employee and a compromised device.
 A supply-chain system can recognize a normal purchase order and a pattern that precedes disruption.